-Here at MDC, we would love to think that we have all the answers for you.
+Here at makeup.com, we love to think that we have all the answers for you.
 However, there are certain issues that require the insight of a pro.
-Today we asked Boston-based dermatologist Dr. Emmy Graber to talk about a skincare issue that is always talked about but never quite explained: free radicals.
+Today, we asked Boston-based dermatologist, Dr. Emmy Graber, to talk about a skincare issue that is always talked about but never quite explained: free radicals.
 Take it away Doc!

 Free radicals can be created from pollution such as smog, dust and cigarette smoke, as well as our good friend the sun.

 Skin damage done by free radicals may appear in several forms.
-Signs of damage ranges from changes in skin color (brown spots and broken blood vessels) and weakened skin that looks loose and saggy as a result of damaged elastic fibers.
+They range from changes in skin color (brown spots and broken blood vessels) to weakened skin that looks loose and saggy as a result of damaged elastic fibers.
 Free radicals can also break down the skin’s collagen and create wrinkles.